stm32-rs/stm32f1xx-hal/README.md

 ## Quick start guide

-Embedded rust development requires a bit more setup than ordinary development.
+Embedded Rust development requires a bit more setup than ordinary development.
 For this guide, we'll assume you're using a stm32 blue pill board (shown below), but if you have another f1 microcontroller, you should be able to adapt it.